Memberships & Associations

 Make Members an Offer They Can't Refuse

-It's a good idea to keep track of membership trends so any new ideas relevant to your membership base can be factored in to strengthen your member value proposition.
+It's a good idea to keep track of membership trends so any new ideas relevant to your membership base can be factored into strengthening your member value proposition.

 This guide provides valuable tips and strategies to make it easier for you to keep members and get them more involved.
 Enhance your value proposition even more by following the advice in the guide.